-- Causal inference and missing data are analogous in terminology, theory of identification, and statistical inference. - Causal inference has been viewed as a missing data problem: - Responses to some (hypothetical) treatment interventions are not observed. - Given the treatment vs placebo option, we only observe the potential outcome under treatment received or the potential outcome under placebo received, but not both. - Missing data can be viewed as a causal inference problem: - Missingness indicators can be treated as intervenable treatments. - We can view variable X as a potential outcome had the missingness indicator $R_X$ been set to 1 (had there been no missingness). - In this part of the tutorial, we want to use developments in causal graphical models to reason about missing data models.
+- Causal inference and missing data are analogous in terminology, theory of identification, and statistical inference. - Causal inference has been viewed as a missing data problem: - Responses to some (hypothetical) treatment interventions are not observed. - Given the treatment vs placebo option, we only observe the potential outcome under treatment received or the potential outcome under placebo received, but not both. - Missing data can be viewed as a causal inference problem: - Missingness indicators can be treated as intervenable treatments. - We can view variable X as a potential outcome had the missingness indicator R_X been set to 1 (had there been no missingness). - In this part: get inspired by developments in causal graphical models to reason about missing data models.